Under special circumstances, personal loans can help fund your home renovations in Singapore.

 Should a Personal Loan Be the First Option For Renovating Your Flat?

-However, a reno loan may not be sufficient to cover the full cost of renovations.
-The cap on reno loans is often six months of your income, to a maximum of $30,000.
+However, a renovation loan may not be sufficient to cover the full cost of renovations.
+The cap on renovation loans is often six months of your income, to a maximum of $30,000.
 This may not suffice to cover the entire cost of renovations.

 As such, you may find a personal loan useful if: